A tick shaped honeypot

 The setup #

-Felt like dipping my toes back into MEV this weekend.
+I felt like dipping my toes back into MEV this weekend.
 I don't have the connections with block builders to tackle the greats, so I spun up some infra to watch contract deploys across eth, arb, base, to get a feel for the current meta.

-What I did find was honeypots.
+Predictably, I did not find any fat 5bip arbs.
+But what I did find was honeypots.
 Hundreds of them.
 And not your grandpa's salmonella honeypots either.

 A trap so deranged #

-We set up a V3 pool whose current tick is at n.
+We set up a V3 pool whose current tick1 is at n.
 We provide liquidity at [n+200, upper_bound], single-sided, all token, zero WETH.
 The current tick is below our range, so the position holds 100% token by definition.

 A buy (victim) moves the tick up.
 It fast-forwards through the empty 200-tick gap (no liquidity, no cost), enters our range, and starts trading against our tokens.
 WETH accumulates in the pool.
 Buyer walks away with tokens, thinking they got in early.